klaytn/klaytn-docs/docs/bapp/sdk/caver-js/getting-started.md

 }
 ```

-The below examples shows how to create a keyring with multiple private keys as shown below.
+The below examples show how to create a keyring with multiple private keys.

 ```javascript
 // test.js